Angarsk8/jscodeshift-core-api/README.md

 # Description

 Subset of the [jscodeshift](https://github.com/facebook/jscodeshift) core API.
-Intended to be as a Node.js module.
+Intended to be used as a Node.js module.

 ## Limitations